mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

-Rebreather (TL 6):Rebreather (TL 6): The rebreather is a bulky backpack containing breathable atmosphere and a face mask that collects exhaled gasses and ‘scrubs’ them back into breathable gasses again.
+Rebreather (TL 6):Rebreather (TL 6): The rebreather is a bulky backpack containing breathable atmosphere and a face mask that collects exhaled gasses and 'scrubs' them back into breathable gasses again.
 A rebreather

 EQUIPMENT EEQUIPMENTQUIPMENT